Rashi: Career

+At some time around 1070 he founded a yeshiva, which attracted many disciples.
+Jewish oral tradition contends that he was a vintner.
+There is no evidence for this, although Rashi shows an extensive knowledge of winemaking utensils and process.
+One responsum from his school refers to a barrel of wine marked with Rashi's import seal.
+The soil around Troyes is not suited to growing grapes, but some vineyards are known to have existed anyway, due to the great local demand for wine.

-Although there are many legends about his travels, Rashi likely never went further than from the Seine to the Rhine; his furthest destinations were the yeshivas of Lorraine.
+Although there are many legends about his travels, Rashi likely never went farther than from the Seine to the Rhine; his furthest destinations were the yeshivas of Lorraine.

-In 1096, the People's Crusade swept through the Lorraine, murdering 12,000 Jews and uprooting whole communities.
+In 1096, the People's Crusade swept through the Lorraine, murdering 12 Jews and uprooting whole communities.
 Among those murdered in Worms were the three sons of Isaac ben Eliezer Halevi, Rashi's teacher.
 Rashi wrote several Selichot (penitential poems) mourning the slaughter and the destruction of the region's great yeshivot.
 Seven of Rashi's Selichot still exist, including Adonai Elohei Hatz'vaot, which is recited on the eve of Rosh Hashanah, and Az Terem Nimtehu, which is recited on the Fast of Gedalia.

 Death and burial site

 Rashi died on July 13, 1105 (Tammuz 29, 4865) at the age of 65.
 He was buried in Troyes.
 The approximate location of the cemetery in which he was buried was recorded in Seder ha-Dorot, but over time the location of the cemetery was forgotten.
 A number of years ago, a Sorbonne professor discovered an ancient map depicting the site of the cemetery, which lay under an open square in the city of Troyes.
 After this discovery, French Jews erected a large monument in the center of the square—a large, black and white globe featuring the three Hebrew letters of רשי artfully arranged counterclockwise in negative space, evoking the style of Hebrew microcalligraphy.
 The granite base of the monument is engraved: Rabbi Shlomo Yitzchaki — Commentator and Guide.

 In 2005, Yisroel Meir Gabbai erected an additional plaque at this site marking the square as a burial ground.
 The plaque reads: "The place you are standing on is the cemetery of the town of Troyes.
 Many Rishonim are buried here, among them Rabbi Shlomo, known as Rashi the holy, may his merit protect us".